 Metering tariffs cover the cost of the meter installation, maintenance and meter data services.

-We pass network and metering charges on to electricity retailers, who recover these costs from customers via electricity bills.
+We pass network and metering charges on to electricity retailers, who in turn pass them on to customers via electricity bills.

 1 Transmission charges are referred to as designated pricing proposal charges (DPPC) under the Rules.